-Book by Ben Aldron, Lyrics by Bill Russell, Composers John McDaniels & Jonnie Rockwell
+Book by Ben Aldron, Lyrics by Bill Russell, Composers John McDaniels & Jonnie Rockwell.
+Touring Summer 2022

 Follow on Twitter

 Karen Carpenter is a stage director and producer of plays, musicals, opera, and events, ranging from the most intimate to the spectacular.
-She is especially sought out by writers to help hone their new work to its best effect.
+She is an expert script consultant, and especially sought out by writers to help hone their new work to its best effect.

 New Works for Theater

 Karen is known for directing premieres of new plays and musicals, and her dramaturgical contributions to them.
-She has a particular knack for comedy and dramedy.
-Her smash hit, Love, Loss, and What I Wore, by Nora Ephron & Delia Ephron, received the Drama Desk Award for Best Unique Theatrical Experience, and was voted Broadway World Audience Favorite.
-The show recouped in 12 weeks, played a record 3 years in NYC, and is now enjoyed worldwide.
+She has a particular knack for comedy, though her favorite form is dramedy, as she finds it the most human.
+Her smash hit, Love, Loss, and What I Wore, by Nora Ephron & Delia Ephron, received the Drama Desk Award for Best Unique Theatrical Experience, was voted Broadway World Audience Favorite and played a record 3 years in NYC.
+It has since been produced all over the world.

-Deemed a provocateur and impresario in the press for conceiving Indianapolis Symphony's Your Concert Your Way series, Karen staged and scripted their "Frankenstein!!!" & "Riot of Spring" concerts starring Roger Rees, artists Andre Miripolsky & Michael Arthur.
-She received critical acclaim for these ground-breaking works; tickets were in such demand for her concerts, that they were standing room only for the first time ever in this symphony's history.
+Deemed a provocateur and impresario in the press for conceiving and directing Indianapolis Symphony's Your Concert Your Way series, Karen staged and scripted their "Frankenstein!!!" & "Riot of Spring" concerts, including the riot that happened the night Stravinsky's Rite of Spring premiered in Paris; starring Roger Rees, artists Andre Miripolsky & Michael Arthur, and featuring Kaleidescope Dance Company.
+She received critical acclaim for these ground-breaking works; tickets were in such demand for her concerts, that they were SRO for the first time ever in this symphony's history.

-Through her company, The Figment Factory, LLC, Karen directs large-scale events for non-profits and corporate entities, from branding to conception to fully realized productions.
-She was show director for Playhouse Square's reveal of the largest outdoor chandelier in the world, creative director for the U.N./W.H.O.'s Deliver Now for Women and Children global campaign launch, and Take Heart, the national campaign for the Million Women Heart Project, and production coordinator for President Clinton's inaugural and subsequent Clinton Global Initiatives.
+Through her company, The Figment Factory LLC, Karen directs large-scale events for non-profits and corporate entities, from branding to conception to fully realized productions.
+She was show director for Playhouse Square's reveal of the largest outdoor chandelier in the world, creative director for the U.N./W.H.O.'s Deliver Now for Women and Children global campaign launch, Take Heart, the national campaign for the Million Women Heart Project, with Urban Zen; and production coordinator for President Clinton's inaugural and subsequent Clinton Global Initiatives.